-We read a paper on the Oberlin Dorm Energy monitoring project previously, and we discussed a database necessary to support it.
-One limitation of Oberlin dorm monitoring was that floor level was the finest granularity monitored, but that room level, plug level, and device level were all possibilities that could have (should have?) been considered at database design time, which might have been beyond the experience of the Oberlin administration (but we hope not the tech team).
+We read a paper on the Oberlin Dorm Energy monitoring project in week 1, and we discussed the database necessary to support it in week 2.
+One limitation of Oberlin dorm monitoring was that floor level was the finest granularity monitored, but that room level, plug level, and device level were all possibilities that could have (should have) been considered at database design time, which might have been beyond the experience of the Oberlin administration (but we hope not the tech team).
 One possible answer to Question 1 would address the possibility of increased granularity.